tinotenda-alfaneti/labman-cli/README.md

 LabMan is a Cobra-based CLI that helps you manage a personal homelab from your laptop.
 It opens SSH sessions to your servers, stores short-lived credentials securely, and provides curated workflows for gathering diagnostics or running maintenance routines.

 ## Key Features
+- **Configuration management** Create a `~/.labman/config.yaml` file to define host aliases, default usernames, and organize servers into groups.
+Use `labman config init` to generate a sample config, then reference hosts by name instead of typing IPs every time.
 - **Session-aware commands** `labman login <host>` authenticates over SSH, verifies host keys with your `~/.ssh/known_hosts` file, and caches credentials using the system keyring. `labman session status --drop` lets you audit or rotate cached credentials without hunting for files.
 - **Cluster inspection & care** `labman cluster info/status/workloads` tunnel into MicroK8s to show cluster-info dumps, control-plane health, resource usage, and CrashLoop logs. `labman cluster backup` triggers Velero + etcd snapshots, and `labman cluster restart <addon|service>` wraps the usual recovery scripts.
 - **Self-maintenance**  `labman self info/clean/disks/services/netcheck/upgrade` cover OS metadata, apt/journal cleanup, disk forensics, critical service checks (with optional restarts), network probes, and Kubernetes-aware OS upgrades.
 - **Diagnostic bundles** `labman diag bundle` runs `kubectl get all`, `kubectl get events`, `journalctl`, and `microk8s inspect`, packaging everything into a tarball you can download later or stream directly to stdout.
-- **Centralized output helpers** � all commands share consistent banners and boxed sections through `cmd/output.go`, making CLI output easy to scan.
+- **Centralized output helpers** all commands share consistent banners and boxed sections through `cmd/output.go`, making CLI output easy to scan.

 ## Prerequisites
 - Go 1.24 or newer (per `go.mod`)